Makwan Amirkhani: Sexual violence

-Amirkhan has been in court two times for sex offences, in 2006-2007 and 2014, both times acquited.
+Amirkhan has been in court two times for sex offences, in 2006-2007 and 2014, both times acquitted.
 In August 2025, Mira Luoti, a singer and member of Finnish pop rock band PMMP, recounted how she had experienced sexual violence during the filming of a TV show, and according to Helsingin Sanomat, Luoti was referring to a "survival show" that aired in 2017 in which she was paired with Amirkhani.
 Helsingin Sanomat also reported that it had been informed of an email the show's production company had sent to Luoti at the time of the incident apologising to her for experiencing "unpleasant situations on the part of [Amirkhani]".
 Luoti was compensated an amount triple her initial earnings by the production company in order to "remove the issue from the agenda".
 After the issue became widespread, on 24 August 2025, Amirkhani shared a post on his personal Instagram account stating, "serious claims have been said about me that are not true", "I've apologised before for my negative behaviour during the filming of a TV show years ago, but I definitely deny having committed any unlawful act".
 On 30 August 2025, at a press conference for Ice Cage 5, Amirkhani got into a verbal altercation with Joni "Stagala" Takala, another fighter on the card, after the latter told him to raise his voice to which Amirkhani replied, "I speak in the tone of voice I want.
 Is that clear?", followed by "don’t you ever say anything when I'm talking again", after which Stagala said, "Did you say those same words to Mira Luoti?".
 Amirkhani got visibly upset, stood up and walked towards Stagala in a threatening manner and after a short reprehension sat back down in his seat.